Music & Theatre (MTF)

 MTF 186 Acting for the Camera (3 credits)

 This course provides on-camera experience for students in order to develop their technique for on - camera acting for film, television and commercials.
 Special emphasis on audition techniques for on-camera auditions and creating an individual reel for audition purposes.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 241 Basic Conducting (3 credits)

 This course will focus on the basic technical aspects of conducting a musical ensemble.
 Emphasis will be placed on learning how to communicate musical ideas to an ensemble using traditional conducting gestures.
 Included in the course will be the study of patterns, phrasing, and rehearsal techniques.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Prerequisites: MTF 251